Acovid/chat-app/README.md

 This is a chatroom app.
 You can use it to chat with many people simultaneously.

-The app was written in node.js for learning and demo purposes and runs in memory.
+The app was written in node.js for learning and demo purposes.
 It uses Google Maps to display a location.
 It does not use a database or other persistent storage.

 ## Usage
 Start using the app this way:
 1. Open the app URL in yor browser.
-If your app doesn't have the URL yet, see the sections below about deployment.
+If your app is not running yet, deploy it as described in sections below.
 2. Write your name in the field **Display name**.
-Any name work, you don't have to register first.
+Any name works, you don't have to register first.
-3. Write the name of chatroom you are joining in field **Room**.
+3. Write the name of the chatroom you are joining in field **Room**.
 Any room name works, rooms are not defined upfront.
 However, in order to chat with other people, they must login to the same room as you.
 4. Press enter.
 5. You are in the chatroom.
 On your screen you see:
    * Top left: name of your chatroom